 Information on admission

-The following admission requirements are relevant for the Electronic and Mechatronic Systems master’s degree programme (abridged presentation – details are available in the Study and Examination Regulations (in German)):
+The following admission requirements are relevant for the Electronic and Mechatronic Systems master’s degree programme (abridged presentation – details are available in the Study and Examination Regulations):

 • Electrical Engineering and Information Technology